-The world of cannabis is rich with a wide range of compounds that appeal to our senses to create the mellow, relaxing, arousing, cerebral effects we love.
+The world of cannabis is rich with a wide range of compounds that appeal to our senses to create the mellow, relaxing, arousing, and cerebral effects we love.
 Some of these compounds are more well-known than others.
-While we’re all familiar with THC and CBD, other cannabinoids are less well known, but no less important to the cannabis experience.
+While we’re all familiar with THC and CBD, other cannabinoids are less well known but no less important to the cannabis experience.
 One of those lesser-known compounds is Delta-11 THC.

 - Delta-11 THC is its own cannabinoid.

 - Delta-11 THC and 11-Hydroxy-THC are not the same.

 - Delta-11 THC is about three times as strong as regular Delta-9 THC and produces very strong cerebral and body effects.

 - Delta-11 THC has great pain-relieving benefits.

 THC is the main psychoactive component in the cannabis plant.
 THC stands for tetrahydrocannabinol, one of more than 400 compounds found in cannabis, including at least 65 other cannabinoids.

 The human body produces similar cannabinoids called endocannabinoids that attach to receptors on cells, helping to regulate a wide range of physiological and cognitive processes such as appetite, pain sensitivity, mood, and memory.